-The Department of Health and Senior Services (DHSS) is responsible for maintaining the Employee Disqualification List (EDL) and the Family Care Safety Registry (FCSR) (explained in C-2-a).
+The Department of Health and Senior Services (DHSS) is responsible for maintaining the Employee Disqualification List (EDL) and the Family Care Safety Registry (FCSR)(explained in C-2-a).

-No person is allowed to be employed to work or allowed to volunteer in any capacity in the Structured Family Caregiving Waiver (SFCW) program that left or was discharged from employment with any other employer due to abuse or neglect to patients or participants and the dismissal or departure has not been reversed by any tribunal or agency.
-Each SFCW provider is required to complete an EDL screening and a criminal record review through the Missouri State Highway Patrol for all new applicants for employment in positions involving contact with participants.
+No person is allowed to be employed to work or allowed to volunteer in any capacity in any Independent Living Waiver (ILW) program that left or was discharged from employment with any other employer due to abuse or neglect to patients, participants or clients and the dismissal or departure has not been reversed by any tribunal or agency.
+Each ILW provider is required to complete an EDL screening and a criminal record review through the Missouri State Highway Patrol for all new applicants for employment in positions involving contact with participants.

-The SFCW provider is also required to make periodic checks of the EDL to determine whether any current employee, contractor or volunteer has been recently added to the list.
+The ILW provider is also required to make periodic checks of the EDL to determine whether any current employee, contractor or volunteer has been recently added to the list.
 DHSS produces an annual list in January of each year.
-Updates are added to the website each quarter which list all individuals who have been added to or deleted from the EDL during the preceding three months.
+Updates are added to the web site each quarter which list all individuals who have been added to or deleted from the EDL during the preceding three months.

-The MMAC is responsible for monitoring the waiver providers to assure that mandatory abuse screenings are conducted as required by statute and regulation.
+MMAC is responsible for monitoring the waiver providers to assure that mandatory abuse screenings are conducted as required by statute and regulation.
 This monitoring will be conducted during the audit process.